Gloire-beya/api_building/README.md

 This is an example of api_buiding.
 I used the following staters in this project:

-spring-boot-stater-jpa,
-spring-boot-stater-web,
+* spring-boot-starter-jpa,
+* spring-boot-starter-web,
+* spring-boot-starter-test
-spring-boot-devtools
+* spring-boot-devtools

-The API can also connect to the Database
+The API can also connect to the Database as you can see it in the application.properties file